 Weather Resistance: Water, chemical, impact, UV resistant

-Predator Protection: galvanized wire fencing
+Predator Protection: anti-escape locks, sturdy wire mesh

-Ease of Cleaning: removable sliding tray
+Ease of Cleaning: slide-out waste tray

 How do we rank products for you?